rxode2 and mrgsolve: A Feature Comparison

 nonmem2mrgsolve (https://github.com/Andy00000000000/nonmem2mrgsolve) that

-performs a similar translation, but it is not on CRAN and is not
+performs a similar translation, that is not on CRAN.

 nlmixr2 integration for parameter estimation